yogi0808/Work_Hours_Tracker/README.md

 # Work Hover Tracker

 This is a work hover tracker built using React.
-It allows users to enter their start and end times, calculates the work hover, and saves the history using local storage.
+It allows users to enter their start and end times, calculates the work hover, saves the history using local storage, and filters entries by month.

 ## Table of Contents